18+ | commercial content | begambleaware.org

-Arsenal looked efficient in their pre-season game, but it has to be taken in to consideration that Arsenal were playing MK Dons & Liverpool faced a much tougher Stuttgart & Salzburg.
-It is also worth noting that first team players only saw half of each respective match.
+Arsenal looked efficient in their pre-season game, but it has to be taken into consideration that Arsenal was playing MK Dons & Liverpool faced a much tougher Stuttgart & Salzburg.
+It is also worth noting that first-team players only saw half of each respective match.

 Liverpool looked sloppy at the beginning of each half against Salzburg and this may be something Arsenal will look to capitalise on.
 If they succeed, I can see one heck of a match ensuing.